Stability for two-dimensional plane Couette flow to the incompressible Navier-Stokes equations with Navier boundary conditions: Introduction

 where $v(t;x,y)=(v_1(t;x,y),v_2(t;x,y)) \in \mathbb{R}^2$ and $q(t;x,y)$ are the velocity and pressure, respectively.
 The constant $\mu>0$ is the viscosity.

-In order to set the problem, we need to impose the boundary conditions.
-In this paper, we consider two cases.
+To set our problem, we need to impose the boundary conditions.
+In this paper, we consider two cases, which are sated as follows.

-{\bf Case I.} In the first case, we assume that the Dirichlet condition is imposed on the top boundary $\Sigma_1$ and a Navier condition is imposed on the bottom boundaries $\Sigma_0$.
-Since the Couette flow is resulted from the motion of the boundary, we suppose that the top boundary $\Sigma_1$ moves with a constant velocity $(a,0)$ and the bottom one with velocity $(b,0)$, where $a,b \in \mathbb{R}$ are constants(see \cite{6} for instance).
+{\bf Case I.} In the first case, the no-slip (Dirichlet) condition is imposed on the top boundary $\Sigma_1$ and the Navier condition is imposed on the bottom boundaries $\Sigma_0$.
+Since the Couette flow is resulted from the motion of the boundary, we suppose that the top boundary $\Sigma_1$ moves with a constant velocity $(a,0)$ and the bottom one $\Sigma_0$ with velocity $(b,0)$, where $a,b \in \mathbb{R}$ are constants (see \cite{6} for instance).
 That is,